 Net10 can plug you into any one of the “big three” networks, depending on which one has the best service in your area.
 That’s a pretty great perk for those who live in rural areas that tend to be blank on the coverage maps.

 Net10 plans by popularity

-Net10’s lower-tiered plans, like the $35 “unlimited” plan (that actually comes with 4 GB of high-speed data), will be perfect for casual users who don’t post on TikTok and stream Netflix on their phone all day.
+Net10’s lower-tiered plans, like the $20 “unlimited” plan will be perfect for casual users who don’t post on TikTok and stream Netflix on their phone all day.

 But don’t be tricked into thinking these are actually unlimited data plans.
 It’s true that once you run out of high-speed data, you can continue to use low-speed data.
 This low-speed data might be helpful in a pinch, but it won’t work well for most activities, like streaming, gaming, browsing, and posting.